bobermayer/RNAkira/README.md

 **Note**: use the same ordering of bam files for all fractions!

 ### 3. run RNAkira
-assuming a labeling time T (which should be much smaller than the difference between any two time points for the steady-state assumption to hold) and time points t1,t2,t3 in duplicates, the tool is called as follows
+assuming a labeling time T and conditions c1,c2,c3 in duplicates, the tool is called as follows
 ```
 python RNAkira.py \
     -T T \
-    -t t1,t1,t2,t2,t3,t3 \
+    -c c1,c1,c2,c2,c3,c3 \
     -o out_prefix \
     -g gene_stats.csv \
     -e elu_counts_introns.txt \